StrangeBeeCorp/docs/docs/thehive/setup/index.md

     TheHive 4.1.x embbeded **Lucene** to handle the data index ; this is still the case with the latest version with which we suggest to use it only for testing purpose.

 ## Resources
 Hardware requirements depends on the number of concurrent users (including integrations) and how they use the system.
-The following table diplays safe thresholds:
+The following table diplays safe thresholds when hosting all services on the same machine:

 | Number of users                                | CPU :fontawesome-solid-microchip: | RAM :fontawesome-solid-memory: |
 | -----------------------------------------------|: --------------------------------- :|: -------------------------- :|